-Backlash builds for visions of Detroit at event in Italy
+Backlash builds for visions of Detroit at Venice event

 An elite architecture and design exhibit in Venice, Italy, that re-imagines some iconic Detroit sites may become fodder for the ongoing fight about gentrification in the Motor City.